witseie-elen4010/2022-group-lab-011/documents/project_conventions/coding_guides/code_style_guide.md

 - Primary key: labled as, id
 - Foreign key: tablename_id
 - Variables, columns: lowercase with underscores
+- Query Commands to be ALL uppercase

+- Example: SELECET * FROM acounts WHERE account_id = id

 ### Code order
 - SELECT